fleschutz/PowerShell/Docs/list-empty-dirs.md

 ## list-empty-dirs.ps1 - Lists empty subfolders within a directory tree

-This script scans and lists all empty subfolders within the given directory tree.
+This PowerShell script scans and lists all empty subfolders within the given directory tree.

 ## Parameters
 ```powershell